We have made an urgent request to the Ministry of Justice.

 Minister of Justice

-Ms. Yoko Kamikawa
+To Yoko Kamikawa

-Non-profit organization ASIAN PEOPLE'S FRIENDSHIP SOCIETY (APFS)
+ASIAN PEOPLE'S FRIENDSHIP SOCIETY (APFS), a specified non-profit organization.

 Representative Director Jotaro Kato